We'wha: Adult life

-We'wha's and Stevenson's friendship
+We'wha and Stevenson's friendship

 Matilda Coxe Stevenson and We'wha met each other in 1879, while they were working with Mrs. Ealy.
 Stevenson wrote that We'wha was very friendly to outsiders and willing to learn English.
 We'wha was described by Stevenson as "the most intelligent person in the pueblo.
 Strong character made his word law among both men and women with whom he associated.
 Though his wrath was dreaded by men as well as women, he was loved by all children, to whom he was ever kind".
-By learning English, We'wha was able to interact well with white visitors, and this helped them build a friendship with Mrs. Stevenson.
+By learning English, We'wha was able to interact well with white visitors, and this helped them build a friendship with Stevenson.
 We'wha was visited by Stevenson in 1881, 1884, 1886, 1891–92, 1895 and 1896.
 These visits encouraged the cultivation of their friendship.

 In 1879, Stevenson introduced commercial laundry soap to We'wha's village (Southwestern tribes already had herbal soaps).
 She taught them how to wash clothes using this stronger, chemical soap and soon We'wha began washing quantities of clothes for the members of the Protestant mission, earning silver dollars for this service.
 We'wha then decided to move to Fort Wingate and wash for the soldiers as well as the captain's family.
 We'wha began to extend the business past the fort, and wash for white settlers as well.
 Few Zuni people worked for white people for pay.
 If they did work for pay, "the men wearing female attire being preferred to the women on account of their strength and endurance".

 Stevenson refers to her friend We'wha as "he" and at other times as "she", seeming to have made a choice for the latter sometime after 1904, writing in her diary, "As the writer could never think of her faithful and devoted friend in any other light, she will continue to use the feminine gender when referring to We'wha".